Build a Strong Math Foundation with Math-U-See

 What does this have to do with math?

-It’s an excellent world picture for why a solid foundation in basic math concepts is essential to future success in mathematics.
+It’s an excellent word picture for why a solid foundation in basic math concepts is essential to future success in mathematics.
 Consider students being passed from grade to grade who have not fully grasped early concepts and skills, only to have more and more “weight” added each year.
 Without a solid foundation, like our favorite Italian building, eventually they will begin to sink.

 The Math-U-See curriculum lays a solid foundation at the earliest stages by teaching and emphasizing place value.
 Learning and understanding this concept contributes to students’ success in understanding later concepts like regrouping, fractions, and decimals.